Kyriosity/read-write/README+/software/README.md

 ## ...  which is the very beginning

 Resource scaling will tear this patchwork, and it's not a figure of speech.
-High abstraction challenges will result in badly manageable chaos.
+High abstraction will result in badly manageable chaos.
-The growing size and complexity of a less challenging design will deliver a kludge of loosely coupled parts, where "loosely" redefines horribly.
+The growing size and complexity of a less challenging design will last longer but deliver a kludge of loosely coupled parts, where "loosely" redefines horribly.

 To delve in, we shall first explode the picture.